Configuration#

 Configure secrets as environment variables#

 Environment variables are variables that are available in a particular environment.
 In most analysis contexts, our environment is the user environment that we are running our code from.
-This might be your local machine or dedicated analysis platform.
+This might be your local machine or an analysis platform.

 export SECRET_KEY="mysupersecretpassword"